Rurka Khurd: Education

 The village has a co-ed upper primary school (Gms Rurka Khurd School) which was founded in July 1972.
 The schools provide a mid-day meal as per the Indian Midday Meal Scheme.
 The village also has some privet co-ed primary with upper primary and secondary schools. gurdwara school.

 Demography

-As of 2017, Rurka Khurd has a total number of 752 houses and population of 3,356 of which 1,840 include are males while 1,654 are females according to the report published by Census India in 2017.
-Literacy rate of Rurka Khurd is 81.63%, higher than state average of 75.84%.
+As of 2017, Rurka Khurd has approximately 762 houses and population of 3,356 of which 1,840 include are males while 1,654 are females according to the report published by Census India in 2017.
+The literacy rate of Rurka Khurd is 81.63%, higher than state average of 75.84%.
 The population of children under the age of 6 years is 336 which is 10.52% of total population of Rurka Khurd, and child sex ratio is approximately 998, higher than state average of 856.

 Caste

 Most of the people are from Schedule Caste which constitutes 41.36% of total population in Rurka Khurd.
 The town does not have any Schedule Tribe population so far. there are so many cast living in the village.